atlanticcannal-corp/AtlanticCannal.com/README.md

-We prioritize secure and honest businesses.
-We aimed to connect Global buyers and sellers securely and keep scammers and dishonest people out of your businesses.
+We prioritize secure and honest business.
+We aimed to connect Global buyers and sellers securely and keep scammers and dishonest people out of your business.
 Thank you